Home IEM Reviews HIFIMAN RE-600S Review & RE-400 Comparison

 The overarching theme is that both of these IEMs are incredibly revealing, even more so than some headphones I’ve heard (and I’ve heard quite a few).

-Let’s get into the sound specifically.
+Let’s get into specifics:

 Bass